melezhik/advent/2022/SparrowCI_pipelines_cascades_of_fun.md

 Remember, what should we say to Santa, once we see him?
 Yes - Happy New Year!

-This "magic" commit phrase will make our package be delivered to Santa's land:
+This "magic" commit phrase will open door in Santa's shop and deliver package straight to it!